 Cape Lefkatas at Sunset

 The southern tip of the island — Cape Lefkatas, also called Lover's Leap — has white cliffs rising 72 meters above the sea.
 According to legend, the poet Sappho leapt from here.
-In reality, it's one of the best sunset viewpoints in all of Greece, and in September, sunset is around 7:30 PM, which means you can have a leisurely dinner in Vassiliki beforehand and still make it.
+In reality, it's one of the best sunset viewpoints in all of Greece, and in September, sunset lands around 7:30 PM — early enough for a leisurely dinner in Vassiliki beforehand and still making it in time.

-The road is narrow and winding.
-Don't attempt it in the dark.
-And if you have any issue with heights, the viewpoint is not for you — there are no barriers and it's a sheer drop.
+The road is narrow and winding, so don't attempt it in the dark.
+And anyone uneasy with heights should skip the viewpoint: there are no barriers and it's a sheer drop.

-But the view.
-The Ionian Sea stretching to the horizon, the sky turning from gold to pink to deep purple, the lighthouse behind you.
-September light has a warmth to it that August's harsher midday sun doesn't match.
+But the view earns the drive.
+The Ionian Sea stretching to the horizon, the sky turning from gold to pink to deep purple, the lighthouse standing behind you.
+September light carries a warmth that August's harsher midday sun can't match.

 Practical September Tips

 Flights: Aktion Airport (PVK) is on the mainland, 20 km from Lefkada town.
-September flights are significantly cheaper than July-August — I've seen Ryanair fares from Athens for under €30
+September flights run significantly cheaper than July-August — Ryanair fares from Athens have dipped under €30

 Car rental: Essential.
 The best beaches are 30-45 minutes from town on mountain roads.
 September rates drop to about €25/day vs €40+ in August

 Accommodation: Simple studios from €35/night in September vs €55+ in peak.
-Try staying in Agios Nikitas village for a quieter base with beach access
+Consider staying in Agios Nikitas village for a quieter base with beach access

 Weather: Expect 25-30°C most days, occasional rain (maybe 2-3 days in the month), water 25-26°C

-Crowds: Maybe 40-50% of August levels.
+Crowds: Roughly 40-50% of August levels.
 Beaches feel spacious, restaurants have tables, roads have fewer convoys of rental cars

 The only catch?
 Some beach bars and water sports operators shut down mid-to-late September.
-If nightlife or organized beach clubs are your priority, stick to the first two weeks.
+If nightlife or organized beach clubs top your list, stick to the first two weeks.
 But if you're here for the water, the light, and the food — and honestly, that's what Lefkada does best — September is the move.

-If you're exploring Greek islands more broadly, Santorini and Crete are also excellent in September, but Lefkada has something neither of them can match: beaches this good at a fraction of the price, and you don't even need a ferry to get there.
+If you're exploring Greek islands more broadly, Santorini and Crete shine in September too.
+But Lefkada offers something neither of them can match: beaches this good at a fraction of the price, and no ferry required to reach them.